Get Your Brand Recommended by ChatGPT & Claude

 How do I measure my LLM brand visibility?

 Track queries across major AI platforms (ChatGPT, Claude, Gemini, Perplexity), monitor whether you’re recommended in category searches, and analyze the sentiment and context of your mentions.
-Tools like EchoWI provide systematic monitoring and analysis of your AI visibility.
+Tools like EchoWi and other GEO tools provide systematic monitoring and analysis of your AI visibility.

 The brands that understand this shift and act now will own their categories in the AI-driven future.
-Those that wait will find themselves asking why their competitors keep getting recommended while they remain invisible.
+We see it every day at EchoWi: the companies that start monitoring and optimizing their AI presence today are building an advantage their competitors can’t easily replicate.